-- Commercial recreation – This career option occurs in the for profit sector.
-Employment opportunities exist at Disneyworld, special event companies, ski areas, theme parks, stadiums, and resorts to name a few.
+- Commercial recreation and event planning– This career option occurs in the for profit sector.
+Employment opportunities exist at Disneyworld, special event companies, ski areas, theme parks, stadiums, resorts, and wedding venues.

 - Community recreation – Agencies such as the YMCA, Boy Scouts, Girl Scouts, and government recreation are examples of this career path.

 - Outdoor recreation – A career path in outdoor recreation is for the person who wants to provide people opportunities to value and enjoy the natural environment and protect our natural resources.
 Careers with state parks, national parks, and nature centers that provide interpretive services are a few examples of work settings for an outdoor recreation professional.